Developed by Kansas Coalition Against Sexual and Domestic Violence

 LEAVING CAN BE THE MOST DANGEROUS TIME!

 Make sure it is a place that can protect you and your children or grandchildren.

-Call a domestic violence victim service program.
+Call a sexual and domestic violence victim service program.

 Find out which services and shelters are available as options if you need them.
 Keep their address and phone number close at hand at all times.